Sources and Destinations

 File Database

-If you want to use a File Database as Source/Destination in your Formula your have to specify
+If you want to use a File Database as Source/Destination in your Formula your have to specify filedb as the type of a puller or a pusher.
+The File Database is made for stream mode only.
+It should contain only the last report when used as a Destination.

 Parameters

-The list of parameters you have to provide are:
+The list of accepted parameters are:

-Parameter | Type | CLI shortcut | Default Value | Description |
+Parameter Type CLI shortcut Default Value Mandatory Description

-N/A | The name of the file |
+filename int f N/A Yes The name of the file

-The related pusher name |
+name string n "pusher_filedb" No The related pusher name

-The Report type stored in the file |
+model string m "HWPCReport" (Source) "PowerReport" (Destination) No The Report type stored in the file

 JSON File Excerpt